EminUnsal/MyProjects/DevOps/Capstone-Microservices-CI-CD-Pipeline/README.md

 git checkout feature/msp-13
 ```

-* Create a folder for Selenium jobs with the name of `selenium-jobs` under `petclinic-microservices-with-db` folder.
+* Create a folder for Selenium jobs with the name of `selenium-jobs` under under `petclinic-microservices-with-db` folder.

 ``` bash
 mkdir selenium-jobs